ComfyUI + FLUX — image generation

 The current GPU caveat

 sps-srv1 ComfyUI is currently pinned to the RTX 2060 SUPER (8 GB) because the prebuilt image's PyTorch doesn't support Blackwell sm_120.
-The RTX 5090 (32 GB) is idle.
-Until that's resolved: - FLUX schnell fp8 (the model on disk) won't actually run — it needs ~12 GB - Workaround: download
+The RTX 5090 (32 GB) is idle for FLUX until a Blackwell-capable image lands.
+Until then: - FLUX schnell fp8 (the model on disk) won't fit — needs ~12 GB - Use the GGUF variant:

 3 recipes